-There are no hard and fast rules when it comes to creating a good marinade for tofu, but there are some general guidelines that are helpful to follow.
+There are no hard and fast rules when it comes to creating a good marinade for your tofu recipes, but there are some general guidelines that are helpful to follow.

-- Before you marinade, press your tofu according to this pressing guideline.
+- Before you marinade, press your tofu according to this guide on how to press tofu guideline.
 If you don’t own a tofu press: drain the tofu for at least 15 minutes, then wrap the tofu in a kitchen towel and place it on a hard, flat surface like a chopping board.
 Place another chopping board on top of the tofu, and balance something heavy, like a cast iron pan, on top to press the block of tofu.
 Leave for 15 minutes.

 - When pressed, cut the block into cubes (good for stir-fries and salads) or strips, about ½ cm thick.

 - Mix the ingredients for your marinade together in a sealable container and add tofu pieces, making sure they are fully covered by the liquid.
 Leave in the fridge and return to the marinating tofu at least once to shake the container.

 Ideally, you want to leave your marinated tofu anywhere from a few hours to overnight, but if you only have half an hour that’s still better than no time at all.

 Adjust your choices to cater for your own taste preferences, or those of your guests, the region around the world your dish originates from, or at times (if you are anything like us) simply whatever you can find in the cupboard!